apache/shenyu-website/content/en/projects/shenyu/register-center-access/index.md

 > Note that the `consul` registry is currently incompatible with the `Spring Cloud` service and will conflict with the `Eureka/Nacos` registry.

-The following shows the configuration information registered by `Consul` when the `Http` service accesses the `ShenYu` gateway as a client.
+The following shows the configuration information registered by `Consul` when the `Http` service accesses the `Apache ShenYu` gateway as a client.
 Other clients (such as `Dubbo` and `Spring Cloud`) can be configured in the same way.

 * First add dependencies to the `pom` file: